wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 they must be delayed after the write phase, which serializes correctly.

 In addition to "pure" 2PL and OCC modes, a more hybrid OL (Optimistic + Locking, not optimistic locking) mode can be adopted.
-The OL mode is valuable to transactions that access independent for most of times, but also access a few hot data items that are prone to invalidation and frequent conflicts.
-In this case, two different treatments can be applied simultaneously in one transaction: For those items that are expected to be cold, we use OCC for maximum throughput; for those that are hot, 2PL is used to avoid abort after an optimistic read.
+The OL mode is valuable to transactions that access independent items for most of times, but also access a few hot data items that are prone to invalidation and frequent conflicts.
+In this case, two different treatments can be applied simultaneously in one transaction: For those items that are expected to be cold, we use OCC for maximum throughput; for those that are hot, 2PL is used to avoid frequent aborts after an optimistic read.

+The validation phase changes accordingly with OL mode as follows.
+For 2PL transactions, validation still does nothing.
+For OCC transactions, in addition to testing its write set against all active 2PL transactions, the write set of all active OL transactions are also tested.
+Validation for OL transactions is similar to the validation for OCC transactions, except that we only test the optimistic part, i.e. for committed transactions, the OL transaction only tests its unlocked read against their write sets; For all active 2PL and OL transactions, the OL transaction only tests its unlocked write against their read sets.